ramaroberto/neat-python/docs/module_summaries.rst

   .. py:class:: MultiParameterSet(*which_types)

-    Holds the set of (potentially multiparameter) functions and contains methods for dealing with them.
+    Holds the set of (potentially :term:`multiparameter`) functions and contains methods for dealing with them.

     :param str which_types: What types of functions to hold; initialized by :py:class:`genome.DefaultGenomeConfig` to ['activation', 'aggregation'].
 Determines the valid types for ``which_type`` parameters in the class methods.